 Flights to Prague

-Unfortunately, this airport is about 16 km outside of the Prague and there is no direct underground line to the city center, but you can take bus from the Prague Airport, which will take you to the underground.
-Don´t worry bus station is located right in front of both terminals.
+Unfortunately, this airport is about 16 km outside of the Prague and there is no direct underground line to the city centre, but you can take a bus from the Prague Airport, which will take you to the underground.
+Don´t worry the bus station is located right in front of both terminals.